 Q. What is your vision for the future and your message for the young generation?

 I envision a bright future not only for myself but for my society.
 I want a hundred more outlets all across not just owned by me, but by many women and men entrepreneurs.

 It would be great to have more and more women taking up businesses across the valley.
 I think they have more potential and creative abilities than any of us and must be encouraged to venture into this field.

-On a very regular basis, young people coming up to me with queries and doubts regarding their start-ups, and I try my best to support and encourage them so that they not only realize their dreams but create employment for other also.
-This is my way of contributing towards the economy of Kashmir.
+On a very regular basis, young people come up to me with queries and doubts regarding their start-ups, and I try my best to support and encourage them so that they not only realize their dreams but create employment for others also.
+This is my way of contributing to the economy of Kashmir.

 Life is about loving people and choosing to ignore differences!
 Walking forward hand in hand, we can build a better world!